yannmazita/example-automated-arch-install/README.md

 Client's IP address is unimportant.

 ## Usage

 Configure 5 virtual machines as follow:
 - 1 CPU, 2048 MB (RAM), 50 GB dynamically allocated (HDD), EFI activated, Arch Linux ISO in disc drive.
 - Boot into a machine with the Arch image.

+### Online mode
+You will download everything from Arch mirrors.
 - Type
     ```commandline
     loadkeys fr-latin9